What Is An Amortization Mortgage and How Does it Work?

 When you are ready to purchase your first home, there are two options.
 One is to borrow the money for the down payment from a bank or a mortgage lender, and the other is to take out a home loan in an amortization mortgage.

-Most people don’t even know what an amortization mortgage is, let alone understand how they work.
+Most people don’t even know what an amortization mortgage is, let alone understand how it works.
 In fact, it’s not even listed in the dictionary.
 But this is all about to change.

-For most people, the phrase “amortization” means paying off a loan.
+For most people, “amortization” means paying off a loan.
 But it’s actually a completely different thing.
 We’ll explain how it works and how it’s used to pay for your home.

 Amortization is a fancy word for paying back a loan using the original principal amount plus interest.
 So, how does it work?
 Let’s dig into the details.

 The basic idea behind amortization mortgages is that you’ll pay back more money in the early years of the loan than you would have paid had you simply bought a new home when you originally signed up to borrow money.
 This extra cost is known as the “interest rate spread.”
-In other words, you’ll end up paying back more money over the loan’s term than you originally borrowed.
+In other words, you’ll repay more over the loan’s term than you originally borrowed.

 What is an amortization mortgage?

-Most people don’t even know what an amortization mortgage is, let alone understand how they work.
+Most people don’t even know what an amortization mortgage is, let alone understand how it works.
 In fact, it’s not even listed in the dictionary.
 But this is all about to change.

 We’ll explain how it works and how it’s used to pay for your home.